rust-lang/book/src/ch03-01-variables-and-mutability.md

-The other difference between `mut` and shadowing is that because we’re effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.
+The other difference between `mut` and shadowing is that because we’re effectively creating a new variable when we use the `let` keyword again, we can change the type of the value and reuse the same name.
 For example, say our program asks a user to show how many spaces they want between some text by inputting space characters, and then we want to store that input as a number: